Memnon: The Armor of Memnon

 The mythological tradition has Hephaistos crafting Memnon's armor just as he crafted for other famed heroes.

 Venus implores Vulcan for Aeneas: "Therefore I come at last with lowly suit before a godhead I adore, and pray for gift of arms,—a mother for her son.
 You were not unrelenting to the tears of Nereus' daughter or Tithonus' bride."
 This event, described in the Aeneid, mirrors a similar scene in Homer's Iliad (Hom.
 Il.
 18.558-709).

 Psychostasia: (The Judgement of Zeus) The weighing of souls was Zeus' method of deciding which of two confronted heroes would die in combat.
 Zeus accomplishes this with this golden scales in (ll.
 8.81-87), in Vergil's Aeneid.

 Between Achilles and Memnon, Zeus favors both of them and makes each man tireless and huge so that the whole battlefield can watch them clash as demigods.
 Eventually, Achilles stabs Memnon through the heart, causing his entire army to flee in terror.

 In honour of Memnon, the gods collect all the drops of blood that fall from him and use them to form a huge river that on every anniversary of his death will bear the stench of human flesh.
 The Aethiopians that stayed close to Memnon in order to bury their leader are turned into birds (which we now call Memnonides) and they stay by his tomb so as to remove dust that gathers on it.

-Eos, the goddess of the dawn, begs Zeus to return her son; the king of the gods doesn't bring Memnon back to life, but he grants his mother a grace, that she will be able to see him alive and to caress him with his rosy fingers every day, when she opens the doors of heaven so as her brother Helios can begin his journey.
+Eos, the goddess of the dawn, begs Zeus to return her son; the king of the gods doesn't bring Memnon back to life, but he grants his mother a grace, that she will be able to see him alive and to caress him with her rosy fingers every day, when she opens the doors of heaven so as her brother Helios can begin his journey.
 That will last just a few moments.

+John Malalas, in his Chronographia, writes that Memnon was the king of the Indians and arrived with his fleet and a great deal of wealth to support the Trojans, and took command of all the allied kings and the entire army before he was killed by Achilles.